-The Group applies the simplified approach to account for expected credit losses prescribed by HKFRS 9, which permit the use of the lifetime expected credit losses.
+The Group applies the simplified approach to account for ECLs prescribed by HKFRS 9, which permit the use of the lifetime ECLs.
 The provision rates are based on days past due for grouping of various customer segments with similar loss patterns.
 The calculation reflects the probability-weighed outcome, the time value of money and reasonable and supportable information that is available at the reporting date about past events, current conditions and forecasts of future economic conditions.
+No ECLs are provided as the Group considered the credit risk are immaterial.